microsoft/deoptexplorer-vscode/README.md

 ### Inline Cache Evolution

-This extension provides a tree view, file decorations, and hover information to allow you to inspect how an [Inline Cache][] (IC) evolves based on the types of values encountered by V8's interpreter and optimizing compiler:
+Using the `ICS` tree view, you can navigate IC events and used editor decorations and hover information to inspect how an [Inline Cache][] (IC) evolves based on the types of values encountered by V8's interpreter and optimizing compiler:

 ![Inline Caches](resources/inline-cache.png)